Q Fever Workup

 • Blood cultures are typically negative (Note that, although possible, attempting to isolate the organism from blood is a dangerous practice; cases of Q fever have developed in laboratory technicians)

 C burnetii can be seen on smears or frozen tissue prepared with a routine Giemsa stain.
 Histopathologic changes consistent with doughnut granulomata the liver and bone marrow may be observed, but these are not specific for C burnetii.
-They can also occur in Hodgkin lymphoma, typhoid fever, cytomegalovirus infection, infectious mononucleosis, and allopurinol hypersensitivity.
+They also can occur in Hodgkin lymphoma, typhoid fever, cytomegalovirus infection, infectious mononucleosis, and allopurinol hypersensitivity.

 In chronic Q fever, the following laboratory results may be observed: